 If this all sounds a bit nebulous, let’s look at some concrete benefits that legacy technology can’t provide.

-Global connectivity: IoT is not a static technology that works from inside a gated data center.
+IoT is not a static technology that works from inside a gated data center.
 It’s dynamic, it’s inherently flexible, and it relies on movement in a similar way to mobile phones – but x10.
-Only a cloud-based stack can integrate with connectivity providers around the world, providing benefits like autonomous switching, no-roaming connectivity, and seamless compliance.
+Only a cloud-based stack can integrate with connectivity providers around the world, providing benefits like autonomous switching, no-roaming, seamless connectivity, and seamless compliance.